| Written by Michal Wozniakowski-Zehenter

 A few major uranium deposits were discovered and developed in North and South Australia, including Ranger and Olympic Dam in the seventies and eighties of the last century.
 As the nuclear age arrived in Australia, uranium became a big commodity.
 Australia has one of the biggest uranium reserves in the world.
 As the 20th century progressed, awareness of mining's environmental and social impacts increased.
 As mining practices became more sustainable and environmental regulations tightened, land degradation, water pollution, and displacement of indigenous communities increased.

 There are as many mines in Australia as there are regions, and each region has its unique treasures.
-In Western Australia, the Pilbara Region is where iron ore happens.
+In Western Australia, iron ore occurs in the Pilbara Region.
 The Pilbara is home to some huge operations like Mount Tom Price and Newman, which are run by Rio Tinto and BHP.
 There's also natural gas in the Pilbara, especially on the North West Shelf.
 In Western Australia, they're digging up gold and nickel down in the Goldfields-Esperance Region.
 Getting to Kalgoorlie is like hitting the jackpot - it's one of the richest gold deposits anywhere.
 And don't forget about the Kimberley Region, which has diamond mines.
 If you've ever seen a pink diamond, it probably came from the Argyle mine.

 Among Queensland's mining highlights is the Bowen Basin, which has plenty of top-notch coking coal and tons of thermal coal.
 There's Mount Isa, which is an absolute giant of copper, lead, zinc, and silver.
 But Queensland also got a bit of controversy with Surat and Galilee Basins, mostly because of their close ties to the Great Barrier Reef and environmental concerns.
 In New South Wales, the Hunter Valley is the old guard of coal mining, mostly exporting thermal coal.
 You can't talk about mining in New South Wales without talking about Broken Hill.
 Lead, zinc, and silver are legendary here.
-In South Australia, the Olympic Dam near Roxby Downs is a big deal.
+The Olympic Dam near Roxby Downs is a big deal in South Australia.
 It is rich in copper, gold, uranium, and silver and is run by BHP.
 Iron ore, gold, and copper could be found in the Gawler Craton.

 Among Australia's biggest economies is the mining industry, but that's not all.
 The Australian Gross Domestic Product (GDP) grew over 15% by 2022, reflecting both its direct economic inputs and its impact on supporting industries like logistics and equipment.
 This industry makes a lot of money for the country.
 Natural gas, iron ore, and coal are Australia's main exports, and China, Japan, South Korea, and India are its biggest buyers.

 Mining fortunes often correlate with Australian dollar value.
 High commodity prices usually boost the dollar by raising the international price of Australian goods and services.
-It's good for exporters, but it can hurt tourism and manufacturing too.
+It's good for exporters but can also hurt tourism and manufacturing.
 Global commodity prices affect Australian economies directly.
 More mining revenue means more government revenue, so more taxes, royalties, and public spending.
 A dip in prices can also mean lower company incomes, job cuts, and lower government revenues, which affect public services and infrastructure.
 A lot of Australian regions were built by mining, especially remote and rural ones.
 Their reliance on mining means they are vulnerable to fluctuations in the mining industry, impacting their stability and prosperity.

 How big is the Mining Industry of Australia?